 Getting back on track

-The new boiler arrived back in Australia in January 2015.
-At that time THNSW specialists conducted thorough inspections on both the new boiler and the original boiler, which was removed from locomotive 3801 following its withdrawal from heritage service in 2007.
+The new boiler arrived in Australia in January 2015.
+At that time, THNSW specialists undertook detailed inspections of both the new boiler and the original boiler, which had been removed from locomotive 3801 following its withdrawal from service in 2007.

-Repairs to the original boiler have since been completed by Ainsworths of Goulburn, with the boiler returning to Chullora on 1 July 2019.
-The boiler has since been reunited with the locomotive and certified on 21 October 2019.
+Repairs were completed by Ainsworths of Goulburn, with the boiler returning to Chullora in July 2019.
+It was subsequently reunited with the locomotive and certified for operation later that year.

 Locomotive 3801 is steamed for the first time since 2007.